litestar-org/litestar/docs/usage/stores.rst

 Stores may not be automatically closed when the application is shut down.
 This is the case in particular for the RedisStore if you are not using the class method :meth:`RedisStore.with_client <.redis.RedisStore.with_client>` and passing in your own Redis instance.
-In this case you're responsible to close the Redis instance yourself.
+In this case you are responsible to close the Redis instance yourself.